Coderockr/backend-test/README.md

 In this challenge you should build an API for an application that stores and manages investments, it should have the following features:

   1. __Creation__ of an investment with an owner, a creation date and an amount.
-    1. The creation date of a investment can be today or an date in the past.
+    1. The creation date of an investment can be today or a date in the past.
     2. An investment should not be or become negative.
   2. __View__ of an investment with its withdrawals and current balance.
-    1. Current balance should be the sum of the invested amount, the [interest] and withdraws.
+    1. Current balance should be the sum of the invested amount, the [interest] and withdrawals.
-  3. Partial or total __withdraw__ of the investment amount.
+  3. Partial or total __withdrawal__ of the investment amount.
     1. Should not be able to withdraw more than the available balance.
-    2. Withdraws in the past can be created, but can't happen before the investment creation or previously created withdrawals.
+    2. Withdrawals in the past can be created, but can't happen before the investment creation or previously created withdrawals.
     3. Should show the amount paid on [taxes].
   4. __List__ of a person's investments
     1. This list should have pagination.